hhimansha/DocubotAI/README.md

 - FAISS: Vector store for storing embeddings.
 - PyPDF2: Library for extracting text from PDF files.
 - Langchain: Library for text processing, embeddings, and conversational AI.

+## RAG Explanation
+DocubotAI is a Retrieval-Augmented Generation (RAG) system, combining the strengths of retrieval-based systems with generative models:

+1.Retrieval:
+- Document Upload and Text Extraction: Users upload PDFs, and DocubotAI extracts text from these documents using PyPDF2.
+- Text Chunking and Embedding: The extracted text is split into manageable chunks and then embedded using OpenAI's embedding model.
+These embeddings are stored in a vector store (FAISS), forming the knowledge base.

+2.Augmentation:

+- Vector Store Retrieval: When a user asks a question, relevant text chunks (based on embeddings) are retrieved from the vector store.

+3.Generation:

+- LLM Interaction: The retrieved text chunks are then used by a language model (OpenAI's LLM) to generate a coherent and contextually relevant response to the user's question.

+By combining these components, DocubotAI effectively handles a wide range of user queries with responses that are both relevant and coherent, embodying the RAG approach.

 ## Installation

 1.Clone the repository: